Roster: Company K, 47th Pennsylvania Volunteers

 Alternate Spellings of Surname: Landes, Landis

-Term of Service: 17 September 1861 – 23 October 1862 (wounded in action by gunshot during the Battle of Pocotaligo; died from battle wounds the following day at Hilton Head)
+Term of Service: 17 September 1861 – 23 October 1862 (wounded in the breast by gunshot during the Battle of Pocotaligo; died from battle wounds the following day at Hilton Head)

 Rank: Private

-Honors/Service Distinctions: Wounded in action via “Vulnus Sclopet” (gunshot) during the Battle of Pocotaligo, South Carolina 22 October 1862; died from battle wounds the following day, 23 October, while being treated at the Union Army’s post hospital at Hilton Head, South Carolina
+Honors/Service Distinctions: Wounded in the breast via “Vulnus Sclopet” (gunshot) during the Battle of Pocotaligo, South Carolina 22 October 1862; died from battle wounds the following day, 23 October, while being treated at the Union Army’s post hospital at Hilton Head, South Carolina; initially buried near that hospital in Hilton Head, his remains were later exhumed and reinterred in section 37, grave no. 4285 at the Beaufort National Cemetery in Beaufort, South Carolina

 Landrock, Julius